jsoishi/bfd_group_website/content/member/mabdulla.md

     role = "Student"

 +++
-Abdullah has just started in the group working on stability analyses for lab experiments.

-### Hobbies
+Abdullah is working on the thermal asymptotic suction boundary layer problem.